 B. DISTANCE LEARNING (maximum of 10 hours)

-3) Acupuncture books – up to 2 hours per item, by submission of listed learning outcomes, critique or synopsis
+2) Acupuncture In Medicine articles – u to 2 hours per issue, by submission of listed learning outcomes, critique or synopsis.

-4) Acupuncture In Medicine MCQs up to 2006 – hours awarded by marking scheme; after 2006 - up to 2 hours per item, by submission of listed learning outcomes, critique or synopsis
+4) Acupuncture books - up to 2 hours per item, by submission of listed learning outcomes, critique or synopsis.
+Maximum of 2 items.

 C. PREPARATION LEARNING (maximum of 5 hours)